michael-bailey/game-of-life-/README.md

-# python example projects
+# Python example projects.

-This repository is a set of programs i have worked on in my spare time to practice certain elements of programming or algorithms
+This repository is a set of programs i have worked on in my spare time to learn and practice certain algorithmsn or programming styles using python

-It currently includes
+## Projects.

-* Three Game of life examples with diffrent rule sets
+* Game of life example with three diffrent rule sets.
-* In implementation of game of nim
+* In implementation of the game of nim.
-* Image filtering using a python image library
+* Image filtering using the PIL image library.
+* Different sorting algorithms and their timings.
+* A basic string compression algorithm that assigns words to numbers.